nil0blue/lxcsm_maintenance_page/README.md

 Note: there will be a very small downtime when this happens, but it will not be noticeable with Rolling Updates.

+After you've completed your maintenance activities such as upgrading Liferay, change the **MAINTENANCE_MODE** environment variable to 0 or delete it.
+The webserver will be restarted and should start serving the backend Liferay content.

 ## How it Works

 The liferay.conf nginx configuration was modified to look for the existence of the `under_maintenance.html` file and return a `503` error.
 In the absence of the file, the default directives are processed, forwarding the request to the backend.